1717 Omani invasion of Bahrain

-The 1717 Omani conquest of Bahrain was the invasion of Bahrain in 1717 by the Imamate of Oman, bringing an end to the 115-year rule by the declining Safavid dynasty.
+The 1717 Omani invasion of Bahrain was the invasion of Bahrain in 1717 by the Imamate of Oman, bringing an end to the 115-year rule by the declining Safavid dynasty.
 Following the Afghan invasion of Iran at the beginning of the 18th century which weakened the Safavids, the Omani forces were able to undermine Safavid rule in Bahrain and their actions culminated in victory for the Yaruba dynasty rulers of Oman.

 Bahraini theologian, Sheikh Yusuf Al Bahrani, provided his personal account of the invasion in his biographical dictionary of Shia scholars, Lu’lu’at al-Baḥrayn (The Pearl of Bahrain):

 The earth shook and everything came to a standstill while preparations were made to do battle with these vile men [the Khārijite Omani invasion force].
 The first year they came to seize it they returned disappointed, for they were unable to do so.
 Nor were they able to succeed the second time a year later, despite the help they received from all of the Bedouin and outlaws.
 The third time, however, they were able to surround Bahrain by controlling the sea, for Bahrain is an island.
 In this way they eventually weakened its inhabitants and then took it by force.
 It was a horrific battle and a terrible catastrophe, for all the killing, plunder, pillage, and bloodshed that took place.